A Honolulu Empty Homes Tax: Impacts on Housing Supply and County Revenue

 The bill emulates a policy enacted in Vancouver, Canada, which also assesses a 3% surcharge for properties left vacant.
 In Vancouver, the policy coincided with a 54% reduction in the city’s vacancy rate.
 In 2023, the Vancouver Empty Homes Tax raised $47 million CAD ($35 million USD) from properties that remained vacant.
 Some of this revenue was directed into local housing programs, while some entered the city’s general revenue.

-To predict the impacts of Bill 46 in Honolulu, there are three major sources of uncertainty.
+To predict the impacts of Bill 46 in Honolulu, there are two major sources of uncertainty.
 First, we don’t know the true vacancy rate in Honolulu.
 Second, we don’t know how willing empty home owners will be to convert their units.
-Third, we don’t know how long units are typically kept vacant.

 The text of Bill 46 assumes that 9.2% of homes in Honolulu are currently vacant.
 The number is based on 2020 U.S. Census estimates.
 However, about a quarter of these vacancies are from homes that are listed for sale or rent, which would be exempt from the tax.
 This means roughly 6.9% of housing units would actually be subject to the tax.
 More recent 2023 data from the American Community Survey (ACS) estimated a 10.0% vacancy rate, or 7.5% when units for sale or rent are excluded.
 The map below shows the approximate locations of the 26,000 vacant homes in Honolulu that would be subject to the tax.
 The exact locations of vacant homes are unknown.
 The locations shown on the map are approximations based on census tract-level ACS survey data.
 Vacant units appear in all residential areas but are more concentrated in areas popular with second-home owners, such as Waikiki.